exajobs/aws-events-collection/reinvent/reinvent-slides-2019.md

 > Modern application development requires distributed architectures, multi-directional application and data workflows, and multi-disciplinary teams.
 These are complex interactions in isolation, but they are even more complex when the demands of infrastructure, architecture, and people are intertwined.
 Data is the lifeblood of this effort, and the ability of data to move across these three boundaries is critical to delivering value.
 In this session, you learn how Heroku helps developers and enterprises solve these challenges.
 This presentation is brought to you by Salesforce, an APN Partner.

+##

+AUT301: Building predictive vehicle maintenance models on AWS

+Automobiles are among the most complex mechanisms that exist, made from tens of thousands of parts, expected to perform over a 10-year life span.
+Whether they're for personal use or in mobility fleets, the ability to predict maintenance to avoid failure can have a significant impact on customer satisfaction, vehicle uptime, safety, and cost.
+In this session, we introduce AWS solutions for predictive maintenance, and connected vehicles, and show how deep learning can be used for automotive prognostics and vehicle health.
+Attendees learn how to combine these solutions and their domain expertise to build their own predictive models.

+AUT302: Running autonomous driving simulations at large scale in AWS

+Autonomous driving development requires that developers virtually drive millions of miles per day in thousands of scenarios and their"what-if" variants before deploying autonomous software on physical vehicles.
+Providing quick feedback to developers on how their software performs requires running those driving simulations at massive scale.
+However, massive does not mean easy, and we learned a few hard lessons along the way.
+During this session we provide insights on the challenges of scaling autonomous vehicle (AV) workloads, have an open discussion on architectures for AV, and share tips to prepare your application to run at scale.

+AUT303: How race teams gain a competitive advantage with AWS

+In motorsports, one-tenth of a second can be the difference between first and sixth place-and millions in prize money.
+In this session, we provide two architectures that race teams use to automatically analyze images and video in real time to gain a competitive advantage.
+We discuss how to balance built-in machine learning with a custom rules engine to minimize hands-on data science without sacrificing accuracy.
+We also discuss how to iterate quickly and match the right cloud technology to the challenge as scale increases.
+Amazon SageMaker and Amazon Rekognition are featured in this session for builders and enthusiasts.

+AUT304: Device provisioning and management for connected vehicles

+One important task in building any connected IoT solution is to have a scalable and secure device management platform.
+In this chalk talk, we dive deep into areas of building a multi-tenant system that takes care of automated device provisioning, certificate and asset management, over-the-air (OTA) updates, and remote command capabilities.
+We also show how to provide secure vehicle connectivity to the AWS Cloud along with capabilities for sophisticated event rules, data processing, and storage.
+Participants have the opportunity to interact with AWS experts and discuss how to use this framework to solve their business problems.

+AUT306: Creating a data-driven, cloud-native ecosystem at BMW Group

+Data is the lifeblood fueling BMW Group's digital transformation.
+It drives BMW's personalized customer experiences, connected mobility solutions, and analytical insights.
+This session starts by outlining different archetypes of data platforms and then walking through the journey of building BMW Group's cloud data hub.
+Learn about the architectural fundamentals and how to unlock and harness the potential of various data sources, including vehicle sensory and relational data.
+We also present use cases that help shape the overall strategy and conclude with a combination of lessons learned and design decisions.

+AUT307: Navigating the winding road toward driverless mobility

+Autonomous vehicles (AVs) are becoming a reality, as evidenced by the variety of advanced driver assistance systems (ADAS) and growing number of AV test programs on the road.
+Mobileye, a global leader in the development of technologies for ADAS and autonomous driving solutions, has been an integral part of this technology revolution.
+In this session, Mobileye discusses some of its technological innovations and how it leverages AWS to accelerate development across sensing, mapping, and planning.
+We also discuss the AWS AV reference architecture and key services used to enable ADAS and AV development at the cloud and edge.

+AUT401: Building AR/AI automotive owner applications with AWS

+Augmented reality (AR), AI, and IoT services can be used to jointly create both visual and aural owner applications, such as an interactive owner's manual.
+This session is dedicated to selecting and applying the appropriate AWS tools and services to build interactive owner applications for increasing after-market sales, personalization/localization of services, next-generation design, advertising, and media distribution.
+Developers and UX designers learn how to easily create applications that reinvent the way we interact with our vehicles in both the physical and digital worlds.
+Please bring your laptop.

+AUT402: Creating connected vehicle shadows using AWS IoT

+The connected vehicle market continues to grow at a rapid pace, driven by new business models and innovative customer applications.
+As vehicles become more connected and the complexity of the features increases, the need for a digital representation of a vehicle grows.
+In this session, you learn to build a digital twin using HTML/CSS and the AWS IoT Core device shadow in order to allow two-way communication with the vehicle over WebSocket and Alexa, giving you the ability to execute remote commands (e.g., open trunk).
+Please bring your laptop.

+AUT403: Hands-on with the new AWS connected vehicle solution

+Automotive companies are building next-generation platforms on AWS to take advantage of device management, lifecycle security, advanced analytics, and scalability features.
+In this hands-on session, we walk through the new features and use cases of the latest version of the AWS connected vehicle solution, including device registration, provisioning, anomaly detection, and trip aggregation.
+In this session, you deploy the solution using an AWS CloudFormation template, provision devices, and work with data collected from a vehicle simulator, which you install.
+You should have an understanding of device lifecycle management and connected vehicle solutions, and you should bring your laptop prepared with the AWS CLI.

+AUT404: Deep dive: AWS ML stack for autonomous vehicle model building

+Training and deploying autonomous vehicle algorithms relies heavily on machine learning.
+In this hands-on session, we show you how to use AWS ML stack and tools such as Amazon SageMaker to quickly build, train, and deploy machine learning models for autonomous driving.
+Please bring your laptop.